-Rapala and Bass Pro Shops have their own versions of floating fish grippers, each for under $15.
+Rapala and Bass Pro Shops have their own versions of floating fish grippers.
 The Rapala Floating Fish Gripper is available in 6- and 9-inch versions, with basic features such as a quick-release open-and-close mechanism.

 “When you squeeze the grips, look at the jaws,” points out McCarthy.
 “Make sure the jaws don’t open no matter how hard you squeeze — it could be the difference between landing and losing a fish.”